Change, Grief and You

 Change affects us all.
 It can be daunting.
 It can impact us in a similar way to grief.
 The Change Curve is based on a model originally developed in the 1960s by Elisabeth Kubler-Ross to explain the grieving process.
-Since then it has been widely utilised as a method of helping people understand their reactions to significant change or upheaval:
+Since then it has been widely utilised as a method of helping people understand their reactions to significant change or upheaval.

 There are many many useful articles that offer guidance and support with dealing with a sudden significant change.
 I’ve collated some of these below: